norlinga/essays/testing-journey.md

 All this time wasted on setting up tests and there's no working code yet!!!

 **True**.
-But consider this - good tooling matters in real engineering, and I've put all the tooling in place that I need in order to get cranking.
+But consider this - good tooling matters in real engineering, and I've **already** put all the tooling in place that I need.
 The boilerplate is completely out of the way.
 I've got the engine running.
-From here, every test I write is pure momentum.
+From here onward, every test I write is pure momentum.
 Trust.

 ## The Naive Example